sikhlana/opti-demo/README.md

 Please visit `http://localhost:3000` to access the panel.

 ## The Problems (and Their Solutions)

 1) **Extracting Title and Body**<br>
    _Extracting the title and body of a web resource is fundamental for understanding and processing the content as the title provides a concise summary of the articles's topic, while the body contains the main textual information._<br>
    <br>
    Extracting structured data from HTML documents involves parsing and manipulating the Document Object Model (DOM).
-The content title is extracted from HTML meta tags by using PHP's [DOM extension](https://www.php.net/manual/en/book.dom.php), and the body is obtained from relevant JSON-LD metadata; if unavailable, Python's [Goose3 package](https://pypi.org/project/goose3/) package is utilized to extract text from raw HTML.
+The content title is extracted from HTML meta tags by using PHP's [DOM extension](https://www.php.net/manual/en/book.dom.php), and the body is obtained from relevant JSON-LD metadata; if unavailable, Python's [Goose3 package](https://pypi.org/project/goose3/)  is utilized to extract text from raw HTML.

 2) **Extracting Metadata**<br>
    _Metadata provides additional context about the web resource, including information like authorship, publication date, keywords, etc and is crucial for categorizing and indexing web content accurately._<br>